Section 2: Systems of Government

 Section 2.2: Article I & The Legislative Branch

-In order to have a slightly longer perspective than members of the House, who are elected for two years, Senators face re-election every six years.
+So that they may have a slightly longer perspective than members of the House, who are elected for two years, Senators face re-election every six years.
 They serve staggered terms so that normally one-third of the Senate is running at every general election.
+There are a total of 100 Senators, 2 from each state.

 Senators serve a variety of important roles: not only do they pass legislation like Members of the House, but Senators also have the sole responsibility of confirming federal judges and high ranking executive officers, as well as ratifying treaties.
 Thus, so that you can share your opinions on such matters, it is worth knowing who your two Senators are.